awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 You can provide access to Active Directory groups in AWS Managed Microsoft AD in your on\-premises environment or in the AWS Cloud using Active Directory connectors\.
 You can give users that are already configured in your Microsoft Windows environment, either in the AWS Cloud or in their on\-premises network, access to an AWS Transfer Family server that uses AWS Managed Microsoft AD for identity\.

 **Note**
 AWS Transfer Family does not support Simple AD\.
-Also, Transfer Family does not support cross\-region Active Directory configurations: we only support Active Directory integrations that are in the same region as that of the Transfer Family server\.
+Transfer Family does not support cross\-region Active Directory configurations: we only support Active Directory integrations that are in the same region as that of the Transfer Family server\.
+Transfer Family does not support using AD Connector to enable multi\-factor authentication \(MFA\) for your existing RADIUS\-based MFA infrastructure\.

 To use AWS Managed Microsoft AD, you must perform the following steps: